-This report provides an update to the regional conservation status of all known reptile taxa in the Otago region.
+This report provides an update to the regional conservation status of all known reptile taxa in the Otago Region.
 Following standardised methodology, the regional threat status of all reptile taxa that occur in Otago was assessed.
-A total of 34 reptile taxa were identified as present in Otago, including 18 skinks, 13 geckos, two marine reptiles (both sea turtles), and tuatara.
-Fourteen taxa were assessed as Regionally Threatened (Regionally Critical: 2; Regionally Endangered: 4; Regionally Vulnerable: 8), sixteen as Regionally At Risk (Regionally Declining: 16), one as Regionally Not Threatened, and two as Regionally Non-resident Native (Regional Vagrant).
+A total of 35 reptile taxa were identified as present in Otago, including 18 skinks, 13 geckos, three marine reptiles (sea turtles), and tuatara.
+Fourteen taxa were assessed as Regionally Threatened (Regionally Critical: 2; Regionally Endangered: 4; Regionally Vulnerable: 8), sixteen as Regionally At Risk (Regionally Declining: 16), one as Regionally Not Threatened, and three as Regionally Non-resident Native (Regional Vagrant).
 Two terrestrial reptile taxa have been Regionally Extirpated, with one of these taxa being reintroduced back into the region (tuatara).